Carmen Suite (ballet): Official ban

 The Bolshoi premiered Carmen Suite in 1967 but the fact that Bizet's music was so well-known actually worked against its favor, at first.
 Soviet Minister of Culture Yekaterina Furtseva, was repelled by the modernist flavor given to the music and the sexual overtones of both the story and the title character.
 She banned the work immediately following its premiere as "insulting" to Bizet's masterpiece.
 Explaining this, Furtseva commented to Soviet media, "We cannot allow them to make a whore out of Carmen, the heroine of the Spanish people."
 Unfortunately for Furtseva, her words were taken as a joke among the Moscow public following the controversy.
 When she met privately at the Bolshoi with Plisetskaya and other members, Furtseva called Carmen Suite "a great failure," the production "raw.
 Nothing but eroticism.
 The opera's music has been mutilated.
 The concept has to be rethought.
 I have grave doubts as to whether the ballet can be redone."

 Not long after the meeting with Furtseva, Shostakovich called the ministry about Carmen Suite.
 He told Furtseva that he considered the ballet both a masterly transcription and highly effective dance music.
 At this time, Shostakovich was First Secretary of the Composer's union of the Russian Soviet Federative Socialist Republic (RSFSR); this made him effectively leader of that union.
 Even if it were not meant as an official call and regardless of his official position still being subservient to hers, the fact it was Shostakovich calling might have still carried some cachet.
 Because of this personal intervention, the ban was lifted.
 Plisetskaya confessed in her autobiography that without Shostakovich's help, the ban on Carmen Suite might have remained permanent.

 Shostakovich's call did not end all official interference with the ballet, however.
-Carmen Suite had been planned for the Bolshoi's upcoming tour of Canada as part of Expo 67, scheduled to be held in Toronto.
+Carmen Suite had been planned for the Bolshoi's upcoming tour of Canada as part of Expo 67, scheduled to be held in Montreal.
 In fact, the Canadian impresario assisting with the Bolshoi on the tour, Nikolai Kudryavtsev, had specifically requested it and felt it would be highly appropriate.
 Kudryavtsev, assured by the Ministry of Culture that Carmen Suite would be included, booked the Maple Leaf Gardens and began advertising Plisetskaya's appearance in it, expecting a full audience of 6,000.
 However, when he arrived in Moscow in July 1967 to sign contracts, he was told that Furtseva had seen the ballet and decided it would not be shown in Canada.
 The objection at that time appeared to be that Plisetskaya had danced in "very abbreviated black tights."